-With a blind eye to cost, this is probably as close it gets to my ‘ultimate’ bike.
+With a blind eye to cost and as a big fan of the Jones geometry, this is probably as close it gets to my ‘ultimate’ bike.
 It’s one I’ve coveted since I first saw it online, as it promises to blend the quick-yet-stable handling I enjoy so much in my own steel Jones Plus (the predecessor to the LWB), the heady lightness of a titanium frameset, along with the compliance of 3.25in tyres and a curvy spaceframe design.
 It probably helps that I love the way it looks and as a side note – that bend in the top tube makes a great portage handle!

 The ti SWB frameset will be returning to Jones Bikes.
 But it’s such a great all-rounder that I plan to build up a steel version for city riding and touring.
 Think Schwalbe G-One 2.8s, a travel-friendly unicrown fork, some wide mudguards for the rainy season, fit and forget Avid BB7s, and the same lovely Buckhorn framebag I’ve been running for the last few months.
-As thrilled as I am to be having these chances to ride beautiful titanium frames, there’s a part of me that will be happy to have regular access to a steel bike again.
-Ultimately, it resonates more with me most as a material.
-It’s robust, recyclable, long-lasting, and relatively inclusive, price-wise.
+And, as thrilled as I am to be having these chances to ride beautiful titanium frames, there’s a part of me that will be happy to have regular access to a steel bike again.
+It resonates more with me most as a material: it’s robust, recyclable, long-lasting, and relatively inclusive, price-wise.

 Living in Mexico has meant being apart from my fleet of other prized bikes, which also happen to all be steel.
 Between New Mexico and the UK, I have Surly Big Fat Dummy for load-hauling, the Pugsley fat bike I rode across South America, a burly Tumbleweed Prospector that integrates perfectly with the Rohloff I’ve owned for 15 years, and a diamond Jones Plus.
 Sending gear – let alone bikes – to Mexico is complicated and costly, so it’s been a good lesson in patience and enjoying what I have.
 At least a few of my bikes are out on loan right now to friends, as it’s better to see them being used and enjoyed than gathering dust in my storage container…